samvera-labs/hyku.github.io/_posts/2016-03-07-content_types_news.markdown

 ---
 layout: post
 title: Content Types and other News
+author: Hannah Frost
 ---

 #### Project Update
 The past month has been full, and we have plenty of news to report.
 Read on if you want to catch up on: the Intent to Merge announcement from DuraSpace and LYRASIS; how the Hydra-in-a-Box team is organizing and digging into our work; and decisions we have made about content types to be supported in the application.

 First, in case you missed it, DuraSpace and LYRASIS announced in late January their [Intent to Merge](http://duraspace.org/node/2775), which is big news for the library community!
 Given that DuraSpace is one of the Hydra-in-a-Box project partners, what does this news mean for our project?
 In short, nothing!
 As explained on the [Intent to Merge FAQ](http://duraspace.org/about/mergefaq#whatdoesitmean), DuraSpace will continue to support the Hydra-in-a-Box project in addition to the five established open source software efforts that it already successfully stewards.

 In terms of project work, over the past couple of months, we formally organized our multi-institution team into a number of groups focused on distinct areas of work: product design, marketing and communications, data modeling, and business and technical issues related to the hosted service.
 The membership of these teams and their deliverables are articulated in a series of [team charges posted on the wiki](https://wiki.duraspace.org/display/hydra/Hydra-in-a-Box+Team+Charges).
 Check them out for more details.